Fear Not! Bats Can Provide Many Benefits to Humans

 3. You Wouldn’t Have Chocolate or Bananas

 Speaking of pollinators, bats play a major role in the production of many foods that we eat, including bananas, coconuts, cloves, and vanilla, to name a few.
 Bats also spread seeds for almonds, figs, and cacao, which produces raw chocolate.
-A world without bats would look like a world without these delicious foods.
+A world without bats would be a world without these delicious foods.
 In other words, thank your local bat the next time you eat a chocolate-covered banana.

-4. You Can DIY Your Very Own Bat house
+4. You Can DIY Your Very Own Bat House

 A wooden bat house on a tree